 These old Fashioned Dessert Recipes are unlike what you're used to seeing, as many are written in a paragraph format, since that's the way they were published back in Grandma's day, and this is after all a historical recipe site.

-These old fashioned desserts are considered comfort foods by those of us who treasure the delicious taste of homemade cooking.
+You have hundreds of homemade desserts to choose from — many were Grandma's personal favorites!
+They're now considered comfort foods by those of us who treasure the delicious homemade taste.

 Most dishes are surprisingly easy to make as they were created for home cooks without the modern appliances you enjoy using, so you'll be able to prepare them in half the time.

-Not only will you love experimenting with these homemade dessert recipes, but you'll simply enjoy reading them too.
+Not only will you love experimenting with these homemade dessert recipes, but you'll enjoy reading them too.
 They offer us a rare, nostalgic peek into the type of treats people were eating generations ago and the practical methods they used to prepare them.

 Grandma always wove ingenuity and patience into her recipes.
-Like the cooks of her day, she made do with the ingredients and equipment she had in her kitchen, but you could always taste love in the results!
+Like the cooks of her day, she made do with the ingredients and equipment she had in her kitchen, and you could always taste love in the results!